cldeluna/unified_arp/README.md

   <img src="assets/EIA Logo FINAL small_Dark Background.png" alt="EIA Logo" width="300">
   <h1>Unified ARP Tool</h1>
 </div>

-This serves as an example of using the SuzieQ REST API to gather data you might need to solve a specific problem.

 ## GOAL

 This repository serves as an example of: